-1. Introduction.
+Matlab (1997) is a widely used interactive programming environment for scientific computations.
 At a first glance it seems to be impossible to realize an operator concept in Matlab.
 This is because one of the main principles in Matlab is that no type declarations of variables are necessary but, by the interpretation principle, variables are automatically declared when used.
-Also, there is no distinction between scalars, vectors and matrices, whether they are real or complex.
-A variable may even frequently change its type, like in the following (artificially) constructed example:
+Also, there is no distinction between scalars, vectors and matrices, whether they are real or complex; and a variable may frequently change its type.